aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, 2023-2024

-A MERN app to log the last 50 visitors of this homepage, uses MongoDB Atlas services.
+A MERN app to log the geolocation of the last 50 visitors of this homepage, uses MongoDB Atlas services.

 <br>